Halloween

 Lesson Overview

 Trick or treat?
-In this lesson, students will learn about Halloween, an American holiday.
-This lesson features a video that discusses the variety of things associated with Halloween, such as skeletons, spider webs, and scary ways to decorate your house for the holiday.
-Students will learn and practice discourse markers and vocabulary relating to this topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adult and teenage learners.
+In this lesson, students will explore Halloween, an American holiday.
+The lesson features a video discussing various aspects of Halloween, including skeletons, spider webs, and creative ways to decorate your house for the holiday.
+Students will learn and practice using discourse markers and relevant vocabulary.
+The lesson includes plenty of engaging discussion activities and worksheets developed for both adult and teenage learners, ensuring a fun and interactive learning experience.

 Lesson Objectives